data-lessons/librarycarpentry/README.md

 ## Lessons

-Library Carpentry prides itself on reviewing and revising our lessons to ensure that they fit the needs and requriements of the communities we serve.
+Library Carpentry prides itself on reviewing and revising our lessons to ensure that they fit the needs and requirements of the communities we serve.
 As a result our lessons are at varying stages of maturity.

 Our **Core** lessons - those which we are confident that anyone can teach with no problems - are: